 God’s voice produces conviction, clarity, and peace.
 The enemy produces confusion, fear, and torment.

-Faith-Based Guidance for Discernment
+biblical meaning of a whale in a Faith-Based Guidance for Discernment

 1. Pray for Understanding